To Discipline or Not to Discipline:

 When Employees Violate Safety Regulations

-Organizations take many precautions to avoid violating safety regulations, but what happens when an grievance_modleemployee disregards these regulations in order to take short cuts or save time, or just has a laissez-faire approach when it comes to complying with regulations?
+Organizations take many precautions to avoid violating safety regulations, but what happens when an employee disregards these regulations in order to take short cuts or save time, or just has a laissez-faire approach when it comes to complying with regulations?
 The reality is there is a gray area regarding recourse and the steps a company can take to discipline their employees due to the Occupational Safety and Health Administration (OSHA), a federal agency set up to protect workers, and its laws and policies covered under the Occupational Safety and Health (OSH) Act.

 Safety is of the Utmost Importance